 San Francisco Municipal Transportation Agency (SFMTA

-), which operates BART and MUNI, manages all forms of San Francisco area transportation and traffic, including bicycles, pedestrians, taxis and parking.
+), which operates BART and the Municipal Railway system (MUNI), manages all forms of San Francisco area transportation and traffic, including streetcars, cable cars, bicycles, pedestrians, taxis and parking.

 The BART system services San Francisco Bay area, Oakland, San Mateo County and Santa Clara County.

 There are 45 BART stations: 17 surface, 13 elevated and 15 subway stations.

 There are 107 miles of BART track.

 The trains travel at 80 mph maximum, 35 mph average, and make 20-second station stops.